Paouky/paouky-docs/docs/getting-started/quickstart/install.md

 We recommend that you create a directory called `Grin` in `C:\Users\%USER%\AppData\Local`.
 The parent directory is where most user windows apps are installed, but if you want to put them somewhere else, that'll work too.

 In this directory, extract both binaries `grin.exe` and `grin-wallet.exe`.
-Then, add them to your path:
+Then, add them to your path by typing in the terminal:

 ```text
 set PATH=%PATH%;C:\Users\%USER%\AppData\Local